 Our partnership with COINS

-COINS, a leading supplier of construction software solutions, are a dedicated supporter of our work, providing funds for Microfinance in Uganda and Slum Rehabilitation in Ethiopia.
-In addition to this they have sponsored and fundraised for the Hope Challenge and have sent volunteers to Romania and Honduras to build houses and see first hand the benefits that a safe and decent home can give.
+COINS, a leading supplier of construction software solutions, are a dedicated supporter of our work.
+They have provided funds to help support Microfinance in Uganda and Slum Rehabilitation in Ethiopia.
+In addition to this they have sponsored and fundraised for the Hope Challenge and have sent volunteers to Romania and Honduras to build houses, seeing first-hand, the benefits that a safe and decent home can give.

 Helping to build Communities

 Over the years COINS Foundation have been involved in a number of projects with us and have witnessed first-hand the impact it has on so many people’s lives and the opportunities created.
 From providing funds for Microfinance and Slum Rehabilitation to fundraising and building shelters in the Peak District, COINS continue to embrace our mission that everyone deserves a decent place to live.

 COINS have helped us to support families in Uganda through microfinance.
 Microfinance helps to make very small loans accessible to the those in the poorest communities.
 Whilst we do not issue these loans we collaborate with partner microfinance institutions.

 Hundreds of recipients are using the loans to repair and renovate their homes, considerably improving their living conditions.

 COINS are also contributing to a Slum Rehabilitation Project in Addis Ababa, Ethiopia.
 This project focuses on housing renovation, construction of new homes and safe sanitation.
 Alongside, this training is given to families in hygiene and sanitation.

 In 2018, a team of COINS employees travelled to Ploiesti, Romania to spend a week building houses.
 Families in Romania often cannot afford to repair their dilapidated housing or are unable to pay the high rents in better accommodation.